Biotin, also known as Vitamin H, is a vital nutrient that plays a crucial role in maintaining our overall health and well-being.

 - Amino acid catabolism

-Biotin is needed to form glucose and triglycerides, broken down to create ATP, the cell’s energy currency.
+Biotin is needed to form glucose and triglycerides, which are broken down to create ATP, the cell’s energy currency.

 What are the signs and symptoms of biotin deficiency?